 - Once complete, reboot your phone and verify root using the root checker app.

 In case you have installed a custom Android Lollipop ROM, flash the SuperSU zip file through a custom recovery.
 Now that you have successfully rooted your phone, you can modify the stock firmware as you like.
-For more supported variants and firmware for the Sony Xperia SP, get to the developer’s page through this link.
+For more supported variants and firmware for the Sony Xperia SP, get to the developer’s page.
 For queries, comment down below.